Guanzi (text)

-The Guanzi (管子) is an ancient Chinese political and philosophical text.
-At over 135,000 characters long, the Guanzi is one of the longest early Chinese philosophical texts.
-This anonymously written foundational text covers broad subject matter, notably including price regulation of commodities via the concept of "light and heavy" (轻重).
-It is one of the most representative text of developing concepts of political economy Warring States era.
+The Guanzi (管子) is an anonymous foundational Chinese political and philosophical text.
+Compiled in the early Han dynasty, the Han Feizi suggests earlier, similar versions as dating back to the late Warring states period.
+Despite its late dating, it is arguably one of the most representative texts of the concepts of political economy that developed during the Spring and Autumn period.
+At over 135,000 characters, it is one of the longest early Chinese philosophical texts, originally comprising 86 chapters, of which 76 survive.
+It covers broad subject matter, famously including price regulation of commodities via the concept of "light and heavy" (轻重).
+Ming dynasty agricultural scientist Xu Guangqi still frequently cited the Guanzi and Xunzi.

-Authorship
+Theoretical pre-Han influence

 The Guanzi is named for and traditionally attributed to the 7th century BCE philosopher and statesman Guan Zhong, who served as Prime Minister to Duke Huan of Qi.
-It was, however, written by several anonymous authors and precise date of creation remains subject to historical debate.
-The Han Dynasty scholar Liu Xiang edited the received Guanzi text circa 26 BCE.
-It contains a wide variety of material from many different authors over several successive centuries, largely associated with the 4th century BCE Jixia Academy in the Qi capital of Linzi, but much of it may actually not have been compiled until after the book Han Feizi (mid 3rd century BCE).
+It was, however, written by several anonymous authors.
+The precise date of creation remains subject to historical debate.
+It contains a wide variety of material from many different authors over several successive centuries, largely associated with the 4th century BCE Jixia Academy in the Qi capital of Linzi.
+But the Han dynasty scholar Liu Xiang did not edit the received Guanzi text until circa 26 BCE, compiling a new edition at that time.

-The Ming dynasty agricultural scientist Xu Guangqi frequently cited the Guanzi and the Xunzi.